Webhooks

 How Webhooks Work

-- Notification Sent: We send a HTTP POST request to the webhook URL you configured.
+request to the webhook URL you configured. -

 Setting Up Webhooks